vintage-software/javascript/typescript.md

 ## Function level types
 Function parameter types are optional.
 Use at your disgression.

-## Data Objects and DTOs
+## Data Objects/Structures and DTOs
-Simple objects such as data transfer objects (DTOs) can by typed to the `any` option to allow the most flexibility when working with data.
+Data Objects/Structures such as data transfer objects (DTOs) can by typed to the `any` option to allow the most flexibility when working with data.
 Optinally you can define a Interface if needed.

 ``` typescript